GeekRhapsody/es-theme-tiled/Readme.md

 - Steam OS

 ## **Acknowledgments**
-Some assets talen from Alekfull-NX: https://github.com/fagnerpc/Alekfull-NX
+Assets for the Modern style taken from Alekfull-NX: https://github.com/fagnerpc/Alekfull-NX

-Some assets taken from es-theme-carbon: https://github.com/fabricecaruso/es-theme-carbon
+Assets for the Carbon style taken from es-theme-carbon: https://github.com/fabricecaruso/es-theme-carbon

+Assets for the Controllers style taken from es-de-moderntheme-nsoicons: https://github.com/szymon-kulak/es-de-moderntheme-nsoicons by Szymon Kulak

 Used screenshots for systems : https://www.screenscraper.fr/